kingstondoesit/Nodemailer-Client/README.md

 # What is this?

-Nodemailer Client is a simple email-sending service built with [Nodemailer](https://www.npmjs.com/package/nodemailer), designed to work with Gmail SMTP.
-It allows you to send customized HTML emails and handles errors efficiently by logging them using an event emitter.
+Nodemailer Client is a simple email-sending service built with [Nodemailer](https://www.npmjs.com/package/nodemailer), presently configured to work with Gmail SMTP.
+However, this client is versatile and supports various other SMTP services too.
+You can tweak the code depending on your mail service you to send customized HTML emails.

 ## Features

-- Sends an HTML email using Gmail's SMTP service.
+- Sends an HTML email using popular SMTP services, including Gmail, Yahoo, Outlook, ProtonMail, and Zoho.
 - Handles authentication errors and DNS lookup failures.
 - Logs all email-related events to a file for debugging or audit purposes.
 - Utilizes environment variables for secure email credentials management.